aregtech/areg-sdk/README.md

 AREG engine is based on _multicast routing_ network model and _interface-centric_ service concepts, which in combination comprise features of _action-centric_ (Client-Server / Request-Reply model) and _data-centric_ (Publish-Subscriber / PubSub model) architectures.

-> 💡 The [examples](./examples) demonstrate the features and fault tolerant behavior of AREG communication engine.
+> 💡 The multiple [examples](./examples) demonstrate the features and fault tolerant behavior of AREG communication engine.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>

 ---

 ## Roadmap[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#roadmap)
- The aim of AREG SDK is a lightweight self-sufficient system, which consist of an intelligent framework and multiple tools that help developers to create complex **Desktop**, **Embedded** and/or **IoT edge** applications in shorter time (_reduce development and testing time 50-30%_).
+ The aim of AREG SDK is a lightweight self-sufficient development and testing system to help developers to create complex **Desktop**, **Embedded** and/or **IoT edge** applications in shorter time (_reduce development and testing time 50-30%_).
 - **Planned framework features:**
   * Multi-channel and multi-protocol communication.
-  * Logging service (separate process) to collect logs in the network.
+  * Logging service to collect logs in the network.
   * _Internet_ (web) category service.
 - **Planned tools:**
   * Service interface designer.